wojciech-graj/TIC-MIDI/README.md

 $ python tic_midi.py input_file -o output_file
 ```

-You can adjust the audio's resolution, midi-track-to-sfx mapping, and the output track by using the appropriate arguments.
-To learn about them, invoke the script with the `-h` flag:
+To learn about the settings you can use, invoke the script with the `-h` flag:
 ```
 $ python tic_midi.py -h
 ```